seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「Not surprising... but definitely troublesome.」

 「Yes, and thus we cannot fully trust the other nobles.
-That's why I would like you to prepare rooms for the princess and her guard knights.
+That's why I would like you to prepare rooms for Rozemyne-himesama and her guard knights.
 I would also like to prepare a room for Ferdinand-sama if possible, though I'm not certain if we can leave the Ahrensbach nobles unattended.」

 「He should still have an attendant left in that mansion, right?
 Prepare the usual room for him.
 Might as well give him a place to take a little break.」